GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-6.md

     dependency conflicts because different branches of a dependency tree can depend on different major versions, and only one of them can be pulled in by Maven in a particular dependency tree.
-Users are forced to change their code between versions.
+Users are forced to change their code between versions, but only for library surface that was changed.
   - **Rename Maven ID (case 2)**: Users can easily pull in both the old jar (`g1:a1:1.0.0`) and the new jar (`g2:a2:2.0.0`) accidentally through transitive dependencies, because Maven treats the two artifacts as distinct, but since they have classes with the same Java packages, they are loaded in unpredictable ways, leading to runtime exceptions (for example `ClassNotFoundException`).
-It is difficult for users to ensure their build tree only includes one of the artifacts. **NEVER DO THIS**.
+It is difficult for users to ensure that their build tree only includes one of the artifacts. **NEVER DO THIS**.
 Example: guava vs guava-jdk5.
 - **Rename Java package**:
   - **Don't rename Maven ID (case 3)**: The classes from `g1:a1:1.0.0` and `g1:a1:2.0.0` could technically be used together, but since they share the